Ilhasoft/weni-webchannel/README.md

 - `datasets`: The datasets IDs for the suggestions
 - `language`: The language that the suggestions should be returned from the API call
 - `excludeIntents`: The intents that should be excluded from the suggestions
+- `automaticSend`: If set to true, when the user clicks the suggestion, it will send it automaticaly instead of changing only the input
 ```jsx
 suggestionsConfig = {
     url: 'https://api.bothub.it/v2/repository/examples/search_repositories_examples/',